figuerom16/fixi/README.md

 The main entry point is found at the bottom of [fixi.js](fixi.js): on the `DOMContentLoaded` event fixi does two things:

-* It establishes a MutationObserver to watch for newly added content with fixi-powered elements
+* It has a MutationObserver begin to watch for newly added content with fixi-powered elements
 * It processes any existing fixi-powered elements

 fixi-powered elements are elements with the `fx-action` attribute on them.